Terms of Service

 Accrual of Monthly Fees for Legal Services

 After your initial payment, your monthly membership fees accrue towards legal fees for covered services to be provided by the law firm of Goldman & Minton, P.C. at their then current rates.
 The Creative Law Center is NOT a law firm.
 Covered legal services mean issues related to the workshop topics and CP2.
 Covered legal services do not include litigation or state law issues.
+The maximum accrued amount for your use as legal fees cannot exceed the equivalent of 24 months of membership fees.

 Monthly membership fees accrue towards legal fees for covered services only for as long as you are an active, paying Member of the Creative Law Center.
 This means you must use the accrued funds while you are still a Member.
 If you cancel your Membership, any accrued monies will be forfeited by you.
 Neither the Creative Law Center nor Goldman & Minton, P.C. have any obligation to provide services to you once your Membership has been canceled.